Agent commerce

 What is Serge

-Serge runs real AI agents — Claude, ChatGPT, Operator, Perplexity, Gemini — on your live e-commerce storefront.
-You type a buying task in plain English, Serge dispatches the agent, and the report comes back in about 5 seconds with screenshots, the exact step the agent quit at, and a paste-ready fix snippet.
+Serge runs a real Claude agent on your live e-commerce storefront — the kind of software your customers delegate shopping to.
+You type a buying task in plain English, Serge dispatches the agent, and the report streams back live in a minute or two, with screenshots, the exact step the agent quit at, and a paste-ready fix snippet.

 Two-way mirror · same page, two views